Project Overview

 • Missing Middle and Middle-Income Housing

-Middle-income housing Middle-income housing is commonly defined as housing for people earning between 80 percent and 120 percent of the Area Median Income (AMI).
+Middle-income housing is commonly defined as housing for people earning between 80 percent and 120 percent of the Area Median Income (AMI).
 This housing is specifically targeted toward those who earn incomes that are too high to qualify for many federally subsidized income-restricted housing developments, but don’t always earn enough to afford market-rate units.

 • Dedicated Affordable Housing

 Investment in high-quality low-income housing is a key aspect of economic development and addressing systemic inequality.
 Housing generally provides a foundation for accessing education, job opportunities, and generational wealth, while affordable housing allows households to budget for other needs such as food and healthcare.
-Affordable housing also bridges the gap for unsheltered people, or residents of transitional and permanent supportive housing that are searching for long-term housing.
+Affordable housing also bridges the gap for unsheltered people, or residents of transitional and permanent supportive housing who are searching for long-term housing.

 • Conversions, Site Redevelopment, and Infill